Installation

 The easiest way to use MLatom is not to install it locally but run on the XACS cloud.
 If you want to install it anyway, please follow instruction below.
 You can watch a short video demonstrating how to install and use MLatom.

-pip install mlatom
+pip install --upgrade mlatom

 You also need to install required dependences in your Python environment as described below.